 It can be difficult to determine the quality of books that are referenced, but as a very broad generalization, academic textbooks have titles that are fairly simple and dry, whereas a book with a highly sensationalistic title may be more likely to be biased.

 Are there multiple references for the same point?

 If there are multiple credible sources agreeing on something, this increases the likelihood that the information is accurate, particularly if the sources can reasonably be assumed to be independent of one another.
 Of course, there are no guarantees.

 Check the “Talk” page

-Articles on controversial subjects can have very active talk pages, and this can give you some insight into issues editors have brought up about the content.
+Articles on controversial subjects can have very active talk pages, which can give you some insight into issues editors have raised about the content.
 You may see that a page has been restricted for editing to try to prevent inappropriate material from being added.
 The information on the talk page may give some indication of the reliability of the article’s content.

 With so much information bombarding us from a myriad of different sources, it can be difficult to tell what’s real and what’s a load of BS.
 However, knowing what to look for can make it easier to evaluate information, whether that’s on Wikipedia, in the news, or whatever the source.
 Improving our media literacy puts all of us in a better position to join in the conversations that matter to us.

 The Science Corner has info on media & research literacy, fake news, public health, and debunking pseudoscience.